Alabama Senate: Past composition of the senate

 Throughout most of the state's history, the Democratic Party controlled the Alabama State Senate from the time of admission to the Union in 1819 with a few brief exceptions.
 The Whig Party had a majority in the State Senate in 1837 and again from 1850 to 1851.
 Following the Civil War and the state's readmission to the Union, the chamber had a Republican majority during the Reconstruction period from 1868 to 1874.
 This was followed by 136 consecutive years of Democratic majorities.
 Beginning with the 2010 election Republicans captured a substantial majority in the chamber and have held it in the two elections since in 2014 and 2018.

 The first African-American to serve in the Alabama State Senate was Benjamin F. Royal, a Republican from Bullock County, who served from 1868 to 1875.
 The election of 1983 produced the first female senators in Alabama history as Republican Ann Bedsole (1983-1995) and Democrat Frances "Sister" Strong (1983-1986) won office.

 Leadership of the senate

 The lieutenant governor of Alabama serves as the president of the senate, but only casts a vote if required to break a tie.
-In his or her absence, the president pro tempore presides over the senate.
+In their absence, the president pro tempore presides over the senate.
 The president pro tempore is elected by the full Senate by nominations taken from the floor, followed by a recorded vote.
 The president pro tempore is the chief leadership position in the senate.
 The other Senate Majority and Minority leaders are elected by their respective party caucuses.

 The president of the senate is the lieutenant governor, which is currently Will Ainsworth.
 The president pro tempore is Greg Reed.
 The majority leader is Republican Steve Livingston and the minority leader is Democrat Bobby Singleton.